 Effective Spring 2022 Semester

-All students applying for Nursing, DMS, EMS, CNA and MA are required to have proof of completed COVID-19 vaccine and booster.
+All students applying for Nursing, DMS and MA are required to have proof of completed COVID-19 vaccine and booster.
 This is a requirement to enter clinical facilities while taking Nursing and Allied Health classes at MSJC.

 The philosophy of the Associate of Science Degree, Registered Nursing Program focuses on the individual needs of the students and patients, within the context of families, communities and environments who exist on a health continuum.
 Learning occurs via a dynamic engaged process that prepares the learner to function effectively as an entry level registered nurse within nursing and inter-professional teams.

 Mt.
 San Jacinto College's Associate Degree in Nursing Program (ADN) prepares students for a successful career as a Registered Nurse (RN).
 Upon graduation from the program, students are eligible to sit for the national licensing examination, known as the National Council Licensure Examination, or NCLEX- RN.
 The ADN program requires four semesters of study after the completion of prerequisite courses and admission requirements.
 The program is 76 units and requires that students participate in clinical practice at multiple health care facilities.
 Additional general education and graduation requirements for the ADN program are listed in the current MSJC catalog.

 The Mt.
 San Jacinto College ADN program is approved by the California Board of Registered Nursing (BRN).
 Inquiries regarding program approval may be made by contacting the BRN at 400 R Street, Suite 4030, Sacramento, CA 94244, (916) 322-3350.